TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/positioning.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-- [Understand the CSS Position Property With Practical Examples](https://www.makeuseof.com/css-position-property-practical-examples/) provides some different CSS methods for positioning elements.
+- [CSS positioning from Slaying the Dragon](https://www.makeuseof.com/css-position-property-practical-examples/) provides some different CSS methods for positioning elements.
 - You can check out this helpful video resource on CSS positioning from [Slaying the Dragon](https://www.youtube.com/watch?v=MxEtxo_AaZ4&t=2s) for clear explanations and practical examples.